filedesless/HTLLBB/README.md

 }
 ```

-- You must setup a MySQL database, and fill in the ConnectionString details.

-- Make sure "utf8mb4" is the charset used by your database schema
+- Make sure the connectionString matches the mysql docker-compose.yml

 - Setup NGINX to serve the backend as a reverse proxy